-Last month I was invited to speak to a group of young people brought together to create innovative road safety solutions for their peers.
+A few years ago, I was invited to speak to a group of teenagers who had been brought together to create innovative road safety solutions for their peers.

 - 88% of young drivers admit to using their mobile phones while driving.

 - Texting is the most prevalent behaviour at traffic lights (50%) and while driving (25%).